datanav/docs/technical/wave-tripletex.rst

 Wave Invoice to Tripletex Order
 -------------------------------
-Before any synchronization can take place, a link between a Wave Invoice and a Tripletex Order must be established.

-A new Tripletex Order will be created from a Wave Invoice if it is connected to a Wave Invoice that is synchronized into Tripletex.
+Every Wave Invoice will be synchronized with a Tripletex Order.

 Once a link between a Wave Invoice and a Tripletex Order is established, it will keep in sync between the two systems, regardless of where it is edited.